I do not have a protection from abuse order against the abuser, and s/he has not been convicted of any crime. Can s/he still have a gun?

 Also, federal laws, which apply to all states, restrict an abuser’s right to have a gun under other circumstances.
 Go to Federal Gun Laws to get more information.

 For additional information on gun laws in Kansas, you can go to the Giffords Law Center website.

 1 Kan.
-Stat. §§ 21-6301(a)(10), (a)(13), (a)(14) - (16)
+Stat. §§ 21-6301(a)(10), (a)(13) - (16); 21-6302

 I've read through all of this information and I am still confused.
 What can I do?

-Trying to understand both federal and state law can be confusing but there are people out there who can help you better understand the law and your rights under the law.
-You can:
+Trying to understand both federal and state law can be confusing, but there are people out there who can help you better understand the law and your rights under the law.

-- Write to our Email Hotline.
+- You can write to our Email Hotline.